zio/zio/docs/datatypes/core/zio/zio.md

 val zoption2: IO[String, Int] = zoption.mapError(_ => "It wasn't there!")
 ```

-We can also readily compose it with other operators while preserving the optional nature of the result (similar to an `OptionT`)
+We can also readily compose it with other operators while preserving the optional nature of the result (similar to an `OptionT`):

 ```scala mdoc:invisible
 trait Team